delton137/delton137.github.io/_posts/2017-06-25-using-nicotine-as-a-cognitive-enhancer.md

     </p>

   * <p class="western">
       <span style="font-family: 'Times New Roman', serif;"><span style="font-size: small;"><b>Lowered sexual arousal </b></span></span><span style="font-family: 'Times New Roman', serif;">A 2007 N=28 study showed that nicotine use in non-smoking males lead to 23% lower sexual arousal, as measured by girth of erection while viewing erotic material.
-This study showed that nicotine leads to an </span><span style="font-family: 'Times New Roman', serif;"><i>acute </i></span><span style="font-family: 'Times New Roman', serif;">reduction in libido which is not necessary a bad thing for those taking nicotine for nootropic reasons.
+This study showed that nicotine leads to a temporary </span><span style="font-family: 'Times New Roman', serif;"><i>acute </i></span><span style="font-family: 'Times New Roman', serif;">reduction in libido which is not necessary a bad thing for some people taking nicotine for nootropic reasons as it could limit distraction.
 The long term effects of nicotine on sexual potency are unknown, but there is a correlation between smoking an impotence. </span>
     </p>

   * <p class="western">